Product Manifold Representations for Learning on Biological Pathways: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We find that performing representation learning in non-Euclidean and mixed-curvature spaces yields notable improvements in distortion and downstream in-distribution edge prediction performance.
 In all cases, a mixed-curvature representation yields an embedding with lower distortion than a simple Euclidean embedding.
-However, the exact decomposition of the product space into its mixture of component factors is highly dependent on the graph topology.
-Thus, it is beneficial to perform a hyperparameter sweep over the number and types of factors, as well as their dimensionalities, when learning a representation for a biological pathway graph.
+However, the exact decomposition of the product space into its mixture of components is highly dependent on the graph topology.
+Thus, it is beneficial to perform a hyperparameter sweep over the number and types of components, as well as their dimensionalities, when learning a representation for a biological pathway graph.
 Such a sweep need not be highly time intensive as biological pathway graphs are generally of a modest size.

-Interestingly, for the out-of-distribution edge prediction task, the full structure of the graph is not known when the node embeddings are learned because the test set edges from STRING are not included in the training set.
+For the out-of-distribution edge prediction task, the full structure of the graph is not known when the node embeddings are learned because the test set edges from STRING are not included in the training set.
 This leads to a number of questions about how to further generalize our approach.
 For example, we may ask how close the full graph structure must be to the observed structure in order to produce node embeddings that are usable for edge prediction via our method.
 We can also explore whether there are alternative hyperparameter tuning strategies that produce slightly worse distortions or in-distribution edge prediction performance but generalized better to out-of-distribution edge prediction.
+The Laplacian embedding has the best out-of-distribution performance, consistent with its robust behavior in previous biological graph representation learning benchmarking \citep{song_benchmarking_2023}.
+Currently, we only assess out-of-distribution edge predictions using STRING physical protein interactions.
+An evaluation of 45 interaction networks \citep{wright_state_2025} could be used to prioritize other networks for evaluating these predictions and understand biases in the interaction networks.

 Another future direction would be to consider additional downstream tasks, as edge prediction is not the only useful task for biological pathways that can be improved by non-Euclidean representation learning.
 We plan to investigate how our pathway embeddings benefit other problems such as node classification, for example, predicting the type (gene, protein, small molecule, metabolite, etc.) of a pathway node.